EMSL-Computing/EnviroMS/README.md

 For Direct Infusion Workflow:

 _Note that for the direct infusion workflow, the WDL file used depends on the instrument/output file type.
-Use "Bruker" WDL for .d files and "Thermo" WDL for ".raw" files._
+Use "Bruker" WDL for .d files and general WDL for ".raw" files._

 ```bash
 miniwdl run wdl/di_fticr_ms_bruker.wdl -i wdl/di_fticr_wdl_input.json --verbose --no-cache --copy-input-files